-As summer is (hopefully) just around the corner in Scotland, here we take a look at some of the most scenic beer gardens to enjoy a pint or two.
+As it is summer Scotland, here we take a look at some of the most scenic beer gardens to enjoy a pint or two.

 From overlooking the river Spey to enjoying views of Edinburgh Castle, we can’t wait to get back to these scenic beer gardens and outdoor drinking spaces when the weather permits.